konnected-io/docs/security-alarm-system/misc/updating-2-1-0.md

 ### Updating from any other version

-After ensuring your firmware is up to date, you can do an OTA update normally by tapping the _Check for Update_ button on the device status page in the app.
+After ensuring your firmware is up to date, you can do an OTA update by tapping the _Check for Update_ button on the device status page in the app.
+After the update completes, **you will have to update a second time to fully apply the update**.
+Go back to the device status page and **tap _Check for Update_ again**.